Melodic-Mind/Note-Art/docs/code/notation/Measure.md

 <a name="Measure"></a>

 ## Measure
-Represents a single measure as part of a musical piece in musical notation.
+Represents a single measure as part of a musical score in musical notation.

 **Kind**: global class